 a walking tour by Carol Mendel

-Cabrillo National Monument is administered by the National Park Service.
-Its unsurpassed beauty, coupled with its easy accessibility, probably explains why nearly two million visitors come here every year.
+is administered by the National Park Service.
+Its unsurpassed beauty, coupled with its easy accessibility, probably explains why nearly a million visitors come here every year.

 The main walking tour takes you through the area around the visitor center, up to the Old Point Loma Lighthouse, and then to the whale-watching station.

 A separate, more strenuous, walk follows the Bayside Trail, winding down the bay side of Point Loma.
 It offers the opportunity to see some fortifications remaining from World War II, and to learn about some of the plants and animals native to the Southern California coast.

 Begin your walking tour on the patio behind the Visitor Center.
 Below you is Ballast Point, the small spit of land where Cabrillo is believed to have come ashore.
 Take a few minutes to view the bay and city.

 Walk a few feet to the right.
 A series of plaques help you to identify the variety of pleasure craft, merchant ships, and Navy ships you may see on the water, plus the types of planes and helicoters you may see in the air.